Sundhedsdatastyrelsen/ehdsi/NCP/README.md

 Deployment of OpenNCP for Denmark.

-The Danish OpenNCP setup includes a thin [national connector](./openncp-national-connector) which forwards requests to a separate country-a-service via HTTP REST.
+The Danish OpenNCP setup includes a thin [national connector](./openncp-national-connector) which forwards requests to a separate national-connector via HTTP REST.

 # Getting Started